pymo/tecra-500-hdd-adapter/README.md

 This adapter converts the Toshiba Tecra 500/510 series laptop's proprietary HDD connector, to a standard 2.5" IDE 44-pin HDD connector.
 You can use normal 2.5" HDD up to 17mm thickness in the Toshiba Tecra 500/510 laptops (but keep in mind that the laptop BIOS does not support HDD larger than a certain size, I think it is 10GB?
 Just a disclaimer).

-I built a couple of extra adapters and offered them for sale on [Tindie](https://www.tindie.com/products/35777/).
+I built a couple of extra adapters and offered them for sale on [Tindie](https://www.tindie.com/products/35777/) and [eBay](https://www.ebay.com/itm/226378466337).

 This design was inspired by the discussions in [this vogons post](https://www.vogons.org/viewtopic.php?f=46&t=83221).
 Thanks for all the previous contributors!
 If you have any suggestions to this adapter, you can reply to that post on vogons.